twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 4 Notes.md

 - housing, inventory investments, new capital goods such as machinery G - Government Spending (The final consumption spending and fixed capital formation done by government)
 - **not transfer payments**
+	- such as welfare, Canada Pension Plan
-Nx - net exports
+- proper examples include RCAF, teachers' salaries, and highway repairs Nx - net exports
+- imports are not produced in canada
 ## Measuring GDP Using the Value-Added Method

 ![[Pasted image 20250921145248.png]]